 II.A.3.
-Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; ^(Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Obstetrics and Gynecology or the American Board of Urology, or by the American Osteopathic Board of Obstetrics and Gynecology, or subspecialty qualifications that are acceptable to the Review Committee; ^(Core) II.A.3.c) must include completion of a female pelvic medicine and reconstructive surgery fellowship at least five years prior to appointment as the program director, or possess qualifications acceptable to the Review Committee; and, ^(Core)
+Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; ^(Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Obstetrics and Gynecology or the American Board of Urology, or by the American Osteopathic Board of Obstetrics and Gynecology, or subspecialty qualifications that are acceptable to the Review Committee; ^(Core) II.A.3.c) must include completion of a female pelvic medicine and reconstructive surgery urogynecology and reconstructive pelvic surgery fellowship at least five years prior to appointment as the program director, or possess qualifications acceptable to the Review Committee; and, ^(Core)

-Subspecialty-Specific Background and Intent: The Committee believes five years of experience as a female pelvic medicine and reconstructive surgery physician provides a new program director with the clinical, educational, research, and administrative background needed to effectively lead a program.
-The Committee will consider a candidate for program director who has fewer than five years of experience provided the faculty member demonstrates clinical and scholarly expertise in female pelvic medicine and reconstructive surgery, is exceptionally well-prepared and positioned to take on this leadership position, and has mentorship and support by at least one faculty member that can be documented.
+Subspecialty-Specific Background and Intent: The Committee believes five years of experience as a female pelvic medicine and reconstructive surgery urogynecology and reconstructive pelvic surgery physician provides a new program director with the clinical, educational, research, and administrative background needed to effectively lead a program.
+The Committee will consider a candidate for program director who has fewer than five years of experience provided the faculty member demonstrates clinical and scholarly expertise in female pelvic medicine and reconstructive surgery urogynecology and reconstructive pelvic surgery, is exceptionally well-prepared and positioned to take on this leadership position, and has mentorship and support by at least one faculty member that can be documented.

-II.A.3.d) must include demonstration of clinical and scholarly activity in female pelvic medicine and reconstructive surgery by publication of a minimum of one original research or review article in a peer- reviewed journal within the past three years and at least one of the following within the past three years: ^(Core) II.A.3.d).(1) peer-reviewed funding; (Core) II.A.3.d).(2) invited or research presentation(s) at regional/national/international professional or scientific society meeting(s); or, ^(Core) II.A.3.d).(3) participation on a committee of a national or international professional, scientific, or educational organization. ^(Core) II.A.4.
-Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core)
+II.A.3.d) must include demonstration of clinical and scholarly activity in female pelvic medicine and reconstructive surgery urogynecology and reconstructive pelvic surgery by publication of a minimum of one original research or review article in a peer-reviewed journal within the past three years and at least one of the following within the past three years: ^(Core) II.A.3.d).(1) peer-reviewed funding; (Core) II.A.3.d).(2) invited or research presentation(s) at regional/national/international professional or scientific society meeting(s); or, ^(Core) II.A.3.d).(3) participation on a committee of a national or international professional, scientific, or educational organization. ^(Core)

+II.A.4.
+Program Director Responsibilities

+The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core)